-for all $i$ and $j$ in $[n]$.
-From the definition of the LP in \Cref{lp:cai}, we have for all $i$ and $j$ in $[n]$:
+for all $i$ in $[n]$.
+From the definition of the LP in \Cref{lp:cai}, we have for all $i$ in $[n]$ that

-Thus, a natural strategy is to take the expectations of this inequality with respect to the randomness in $\omega_{1:K}$, while utilizing that $\omega_{1:K}$ are exchangeable random variables.
-Indeed, this attempt succeeds, but one has to take care that, being the result of an optimization process, $\pi^i$ itself is not fixed, but a function of $\omega_{1:K}$.
+Thus, a natural strategy is to take the expectations of these inequalities with respect to the randomness in $\omega_{1:K}$, while utilizing the fact that $\omega_{1:K}$ are identically and independently sample random variables, and hence are exchangeable.
+Indeed, this approach succeeds, but one has to take care that, being the result of an optimization process, $\pi^i$ itself is not fixed, but a function of $\omega_{1:K}$.
 Fix any $i$ and $j$ in $[n]$ and $a$ and $a'$ in $\mathcal{A}$.
-Observe that
+To deal with this, observe that